undergrad-partner-school

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-There were 848 students who got need-based financial aid of any kind.
+848 students gained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Kenyon College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was estimated to be 848.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $1,782,596, and state $161,293.
+The total number of students (including freshmen) who were determined to have financial need came to be 848.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $1,782,596, and state $161,293.
 The students of Kenyon College received the -institutional need-based aid in the amount of $49,567,760, and external in the amount of $1,765,285.

 $19,471